By Matt Gibson

 Stinging Nettles (Urtica dioica)

 Stinging nettles have been revered since Norse mythology was simply called Norse religion.
 The plant is one of nine herbs bestowed on humanity by Wotan (also known as Odin).
-Comfrey is used in cooking for its flavor, which is like a cross between cucumber and spinach.
+Stinging nettles are used in cooking for flavor, which is like a cross between cucumber and spinach.
 The plant also contain a natural form of rennet, which is why humans put them to use in the cheese-making process.
 People in Western Europe have a history of using stinging nettle treat arthritis, gout, and other conditions.

 Wild Garlic (Allium ursinum)